gpakala2/ECE445FA22/notebooks/cole/README.md

 Today, our group met for the first time to begin the first step of the design process.
 While I had been researching several different methods to stitch images on FPGAS, Gautam found the links below which seemed to be good references.

+# Paste Your Document In Here

+## And a table of contents

+will be generated

+## On the right

+side of this page.

 [https://github.com/tharaka27/SoCStitcher](https://github.com/tharaka27/SoCStitcher)
 [OpenCV C++ Documentation](https://www.opencv-srf.com/2017/11/load-and-display-image.html)